SignPath/documentation/docs/trusted-build-systems/gitlab.md

 ### `signpath-gitlab` CLI tool

-For all organizations that don'T support _Docker Executors_, the `signpath-gitlab` CLI tool can be directly invoked:
+For all organizations that don't support _Docker Executors_, the `signpath-gitlab` CLI tool can be directly invoked:

 {% raw %}
 ```yaml